moclojer/mockingbird/README.md

 # Testing Locally

-And you are now done, you can clone and build this repo in order to see some examples of good usage of our dear Mockingbird.
+You can clone and build this repo, to see some examples of good usage of our dear Mockingbird.
 You can read more [here](docs/test.md).

 - Set up your project: Start by creating a new ClojureScript project, or use an existing one.